seanfisk/dotfiles/README.markdown

 Shell Configurations
 --------------------

 My bash and zsh configurations are set up in a special way.
-I have tried to keep my bash configurations zsh-compatible, so all zsh config files automatically include my bash configuration files as well.
+Both bash and zsh include a common set of aliases and functions usable in each shell.
 In this way, I can use bash and zsh comfortably while maintaining one base for my common files.
 I mostly stick to using zsh, however.

 Recommended Software
 --------------------